Aluru Venkata Rao

 Aluru Venkata Rao (also sometimes referred as Aluru Venkata Raya) (12 July 1880 – 25 February 1964) was an Indian historian, writer and journalist.
 He is revered as Karnataka Kulapurohita (High priest of the Kannada family) in the Karnataka region for his contribution towards the cause of a separate Karnataka state.
 He became famous for undertaking a Karnataka Ekikarana movement in support of the formation of a state for the Kannada-speaking population of Mysore, Bombay Presidency and the Nizam's Hyderabad.

 Rao started a newspaper, Jaya Karnataka, and stated that the sole aim of the newspaper was to strive for Karnataka’s statehood.

 Early life

-Venkata Rao was born on 12 July 1880 to Bhima Rao, a sheristadar in revenue department.
-They were of orthodox Deshastha Madhva Brahmin family in Bijapur, Karnataka.
+Venkata Rao was born on 12 July 1880 to Bhima Rao, a sheristadar in the revenue department.
+The family lived in Bijapur, Karnataka.
 He studied for a B.A and L.L.B at Fergusson College, where he came in contact with Vinayak Damodar Savarkar, Senapati Bapat and Bal Gangadhar Tilak.
 Rao was a close friend of Tilak and translated his Gita Rahasya into Kannada.